Skip to main content

 Using Rage::Events involves three steps:

-An event represents a significant occurrence or state change within your business domain.
-You can use virtually any Ruby class or module as an event, but the best practice is to use Ruby's standard Data class.
+An event represents a significant occurrence within your business domain.
+You can use virtually any Ruby class as an event, but the best practice is to use Ruby's standard Data class.
 Instances of Data are immutable and support explicit initialization, making them ideal for defining events:

 OrderCreated = Data.define(:order_id, :product_id)